 - Sign Up (for your workout) – I’ll use my husband for example.
 He signs up for his workouts through ClassPass.
 If he cancels within twelve hours of the class, he’ll be charged an extra $15.
 With the recent ClassPass price hikes, you better believe he’s doing his best to avoid extra charges.

 - Use a Caffeine Boost – It’s been suggested that Caffeine can actually boost athletic performance.
 If you buy into this theory (which I do), and you take a large enough dose, chances are you’ll want to get active instead of sitting around.

 - Plan Ahead – With my busy schedule, I have to get moving pretty early in the morning.
 To give myself enough time, I prep some foods at night so they’ll be ready for me when I wake up.

 - Pre-Planned Meals – Programs like SunBasket and HelloFresh send everything you need to cook healthy meals at home.
 These options save a bunch of time and make for a rather fun experience in the kitchen.

-Now it is your turn.
-Even if you start with just one new health habit, you’ll start to see progress over time.
+Even if you start with just one new healthy habit, you’ll start to see progress over time.
 If you adhere to structure and stay organized, the results you want are in SIGHT.